sgdkd/Supermarket-ProductLine-Insight/README.md

 **Target Audience**: Retail Business Analysts and Store Managers

-Understanding sales performance across different product lines is crucial for business strategies and profitability.
+Understanding sales performance across different product lines is crucial for developing effective business strategies and improving profitability.
 This dashboard provides a straightforward view of supermarket sales, including key metrics such as net sales, gross profit, customer purchase behavior, and sales trends over time.

-To address the challenge of managing diverse product categories and customer segments, the dashboard enables users to filter data by city and month, offering deeper insights into regional and seasonal variations.
-It also presents gender-based purchasing trends(interactive chart) and customer ratings, helping businesses tailor marketing strategies and improve customer experience.
+To address the challenge of managing diverse product categories and customer segments, the dashboard allows users to filter data by city and month, offering deeper insights into regional and seasonal variations.
+It also presents gender-based purchasing trends (via an interactive chart) and customer ratings, helping businesses tailor marketing strategies and enhance the customer experience.

-By integrating interactive charts, filters, and key performance indicators (KPIs), this tool empowers stake-holders to visually compare and analyze data ensures that businesses can make data-driven decisions efficiently, leading to better resource allocation and increased revenue.
+By integrating interactive charts, filters, and key performance indicators (KPIs), this tool empowers stakeholders to visually compare and analyze data, ensuring that businesses can make data-driven decisions efficiently, leading to better resource allocation and increased revenue.

 ## App description